most recent

 Make a Short Film Challenge

 These days, everyone has access to a camera phone.
 Challenge everyone to create quick short films using their iPhones.
-Give them half an hour to come up with a story, assign roles (actor, director, cinematographer) and finally, to shoot the movie!
+Give them half an hour to come up with a story, assign roles (actor, director, cinematographer), and finally, to shoot the movie!
 While some people may be intimidated by getting in front of the camera, remind them that they can take on a crew role.
 This activity will let everyone use their unique skills to come up with their own unique film.

 Drama Games

 When in doubt pour over some tried and tested drama games.
-While these games are usually reserved for drama students, they’re also great for corporate team building sessions at your next corporate event in NYC.
+While these games are usually reserved for drama students, they’re also great for corporate team-building sessions at your next corporate event in NYC.
 Here are a few great examples.

-● Build a machine - Everyone in the group comes together to ‘make a machine’.
+Everyone in the group comes together to ‘make a machine’.
 One by one, members of the group enter the space and do a repeated gesture and sound.
-As more and more people add on, the machine will get bigger and bigger. ● Count to 20 - Very simply, the group counts to 20 as a team.
-One person should say each number.
-If two people speak at once, they start again from the beginning.
-This encourages listening, focus, and awareness. ● Two truths and a lie - Have volunteers tell two truths and one lie about themselves.
-Let the others ask a few questions and then guess the lie.
+As more and more people add on, the machine will get bigger and bigger.